HugsBunter/Simple-Adblock-Tool/README.md

 - `domainNames.txt`: This file should contain the domain names to be blocked.
 - `IPAddresses.txt`: This file should contain the IP addresses to be blocked.
 - `adblockRules`: This file will contain the saved iptables rules.
+- `adblockRulesIPv6`: This file will contain the saved ip6tables rules.

 These files should be created with these exact names.